Query Rewriting via LLMs: Experimental Evaluation

-An interesting question to ask now is whether the performance benefits seen thus far could be an artifact of the \gpt LLM having already been trained well on our evaluated benchmarks, all of which are in the public domain.
-To investigate this issue, we created an \emph{anonymized} version of the TPC-DS database schema, whereby the table and column names convey no semantic information about their content.
-We then constructed rewrites for the 65 \fpr queries (after syntactic changes to reflect the new schema) on this version.
-The results are shown in Table~\ref{tab:masked} for \sota and \lithe.
-We observe that while the \sgm marginally decreases, the performance profiles remain similar to those seen earlier for native TPC-DS, testifying to the robustness of the rewrite approaches.

-\subsubsection{Commercial DBMS}
+\subsection{Commercial DBMS}

-Another legitimate question could be whether the rewrites made amends for the relative lack of sophistication in the \pg optimizer, and that its benefits would disappear in premier database engines.
-To evaluate this issue, we performed TPC-DS rewrites on two popular and highly engineered commercial DBMS.
+A legitimate question could be whether the rewrites made amends for the \pg optimizer but may fail to be useful in highly-engineered database engines.
+To evaluate this issue, we performed TPC-DS rewrites on a pair of popular commercial DBMS, which we refer to as \textbf{OptA} and \textbf{OptB}.